Modern Applied Fracture Mechanics

 - Includes a Solutions Manual for adopting instructors.

 Table of Contents

-Valmiki Sooklal is an Associate Professor of Mechanical Engineering at Kennesaw State University, whose research areas include experimental and computational fracture mechanics, laser/material interaction, tissue welding, sustainable housing, and remote sensing.
-Dr. Sooklal graduated from Tulane University, in New Orleans, with a Doctorate in Mechanical Engineering.
-He also conducts research in Engineering Education, with a focus on developing educations tools to enhance the senior design/capstone process.
+Valmiki Sooklal is Associate Professor of Mechanical Engineering at Kennesaw State University.
+His research areas include experimental and computational fracture mechanics, laser/material interaction, tissue welding, sustainable housing, and remote sensing.
+Dr. Sooklal graduated from Tulane University, in New Orleans, with a doctorate in Mechanical Engineering.
+He also conducts research in Engineering Education, with a focus on developing education tools to enhance the senior design/capstone process.